The Best 2 Days in Ephesus Itinerary

 Day 2 – Explore Ancient Ephesus Turkey Map

 On the second day of your 2 days Ephesus Itinerary using one of the ancient Ephesus maps, visit the following sites in the morning.
-After that, visit the quaint village of Sirinçe, where I suggest you enjoy lunch and spend the afternoon.
+After that, see the quaint village of Sirinçe, where I suggest you enjoy lunch and spend the afternoon.

 Cave of the Seven Sleepers

-The story of the seven sleepers is allegedly about a group of young men who sought refuge in a cave to escape persecution and emerged 300 years later.
+The story of the Seven Sleepers is allegedly about a group of young men who sought refuge in a cave to escape persecution and emerged 300 years later.

 House of Virgin Mary

-Now a place for Pilgrimage, the House of the Virgin Mary is where Virgin Mary and Saint John spent their last years spreading the word of Jesus Christ.
+Now a place for Pilgrimage, the House of the Virgin Mary is where the Virgin Mary and Saint John spent their last years spreading the word of Jesus Christ.
 Behind the house of stone is a spring of water that people believe has healing properties.

 Isa Bey Mosque